West Somerset Railway: Heritage organisations

 Although the railway is operated by the West Somerset Railway Company (WSR plc) based at Minehead, it is supported by a number of voluntary and charitable organisations.

 The West Somerset Railway Association (WSRA) was formed alongside the WSR plc in 1971, to reopen the line.
 Based at Bishops Lydeard, it is a major shareholder of the plc.
 It has workshops at Williton and owns two locomotives (4500 Class 4561 and Manor Class No.7821 Ditcheat Manor) and shares in others.
 It also owns the Quantock Belle dining train and Hawksworth Saloon which operate on the line.

-The West Somerset Railway Heritage Trust (WSRHT) (Formerly known as the West Somerset Steam Railway Trust) was set up in 1972 to operate the summer steam trains alongside the West Somerset Railway plc's commuter service.
+The West Somerset Railway Heritage Trust (WSRHT) (until 2021 named the West Somerset Steam Railway Trust) was set up in 1972 to operate the summer steam trains alongside the West Somerset Railway plc's commuter service.
 It had little to do once the railway became a purely seasonal heritage line but, in 1984 to coincide with the GW150 celebrations, was revived for education and historical research into the Minehead branch, and now has a small museum at Blue Anchor.
 The Trust's restored GWR sleeping carriage is on display in the Gauge Museum at Bishops Lydeard, and the Trust is presently restoring a GWR 'Toplight' coach which will be the first in a set of historic coaches on the West Somerset Railway.
 The Trust is administered by five voluntary directors.
 In early 2007, the Trust embarked on a project to restore two rakes of GWR coaches for use on the West Somerset Railway.
 Some of these were already on the railway, but others will be brought from abroad.
 The first of these, No 6705, was acquired from Steamtown USA.
 It returned to England, and after initial works at Crewe, is now at Williton for completion.

 The Diesel and Electric Preservation Group (DEPG) is based at Williton, where they use the old goods shed and a newer building as workshops for their fleet of five ex-Western Region diesel locomotives: Class 14 9526; Class 35s 7017 and 7018; Class 47 1661; and Class 52 1010.
 Williton is also the base for a number of privately owned locomotives which are maintained by the DEPG.

+Former heritage organisations

 The Somerset and Dorset Railway Trust (S&DRT) was formerly based at Washford, and promotes the education and preservation of the Somerset and Dorset Joint Railway.
 It owns S&DJR 7F 2-8-0 number 88, which was part of the WSR's regular operational fleet during their tenure.
-While Washford was under their custodianship the trust developed a workshop and yard, where they restored a number of former S&DJR goods wagons and coaches, as well as "Kilmersdon", a Peckett 0-4-0ST locomotive.
+While Washford was under their custodianship, the Trust developed a workshop and yard, where they restored a number of former S&DJR goods wagons and coaches, as well as "Kilmersdon", a Peckett 0-4-0ST locomotive.
 The associated museum featured a signalling display based around the small signal box from Burnham-on-Sea.
-In 2020 the trust's agreement with the WSR was terminated and slowly the Trust's collection has been relocated to various sites including the Watercress Line and the Avon Valley Railway.
+In 2020 the Trust's agreement with the WSR was terminated and slowly the Trust's collection has been relocated to various sites including the Watercress Line and the Avon Valley Railway.